atrain440/better-government/definition.md

   - Dep see meetings
 - Once we have a plan

-When is the latest we can act?
+### When is the latest we can act?

 - Before entire budgets disappear
-- When a solution is forming (e.g. big procurement) But we haven&#39;t fully articulated the problem/desired outcomes.
+- When a solution is forming (e.g. big procurement) But we haven't fully articulated the problem/desired outcomes.
 - When bad things happen and we have public attention
-- It&#39;s never too late
+- It's never too late
 - It depends on when you want to get results
 - September 29th, 20XX
 - Yesterday
 - We are always behind, If not losing ground

-When previously have we dealt with this?
+### When previously have we dealt with this?

 - Each change of administration
 - Healthcare.gov